-If you have not already done so, you should carry out an assessment of the risks posed by COVID-19 in your workplace as soon as possible.
-If you are currently operating, you are likely to have gone through a lot of this thinking already.
-We recommend that you use this document to identify any further improvements you should make.
+If you are currently operating, you will already have carried out an assessment of the risks posed by COVID-19 in your workplace.
+You use this document to identify any further improvements you should make.
 You must review the measures you have put in place to make sure they are working.
 You should also review them if they may no longer be effective or if there are changes in the workplace that could lead to new risks.